What is Psychodynamic Psychotherapy?

 Psychoanalysis, due to its own nature, explores deeper into the unconscious mind.
 It operates based on our earliest experiences, those that influence the way our mind develops and how we interact with people and situations around us, in the present.

 Psychoanalysis has worked with patients with disorders as severe as psychosis and with patients with less severe disorders or those that appear as result of a traumatic event.
-Nowadays, medication is sometimes used along with psychoanalytical treatment, depending on the consulting reason, the severity of the symptoms and the evolution of the treatment.

 It deals with personal crisis through the communication and interaction between therapist and patient.
 The relation between both of them is a professional one based on techniques, structure and therapeutic principles, aiming to understand, develop and strengthen the patient´s abilities.

 Each person involved in a couple, has a personal and family history.
 When an affective bond is established between these 2 people, complex hard to resolve challenges may appear in the form of crisis, especially when the couple faces specific situations such as financial trouble, infertility problems, issues with their children, the in-laws, etc.

 Couple therapy allows its members to explore and open new and better possibilities in their relationship, going deeper and enriching it.

 Adolescence is a stage where big challenges and problems arise both for parents and their children.
 A therapeutic process during this stage of life is a tool which benefits the interaction between everyone involved.

 During the process, kids feel identified, supported and understood by someone else, the analyst, and they´re also offered the opportunity to create new alternatives to face problems in a different way and therefore grow into adult life with fewer conflicts.